ericmustin/node-dd-otel-demo/README.md

   -H 'cache-control: no-cache' \
   -d 'name=Hetansh&email=sample@gmail.com&phone=12345678&gender=Male&undefined='
  ```
-7. You can see the data by going to `http://localhost:4000/api/contacts` from you chrome browser
+7. You can see the data by going to `http://localhost:4000/api/contacts` from your browser
 8. See traces in your account